rupansh/batmon/README.md

 ## Service

-A systemd service is provided `batmon.service`.
+A systemd service `batmon.service` has been provided.
 Feel free to modify it to change thresholds or other settings.

 ```bash
 cargo install --path .